haas-binge/willibald-data-vault-with-dbt/README.md

 ## Contributing
-We do not expect contributions to this project.
+We do not expect contributions to this project for now.
 If you have any suggestions please contact us.
 See [Willibald data vault with dbt - 00 - introduction](useful_documents/Willibald_data_vault_with_dbt-00-introduction.md) for contact data.

 ## License